 Kettlebell Vs. Dumbbell

 Don’t think of it as an “either/or” situation, but consider that both are good in different ways.

-Dumbbells are excellent when you are looking for pure strength training and building muscle.
+They are excellent when you are looking for pure strength training and building muscle.
 Chest press, squat, tricep kickbacks, mid-back rows… there are countless exercises available to you if you know how to use them.

 What Muscles Do Kettlebells Work?

 They can work virtually any muscle that you decide you want to target.
-However the primary targets of many kettlebell exercises–especially the kettlebell swing- are hips, glutes, hamstrings and core.
+However, the primary targets of many kettlebell exercises–especially kettlebell swings–are hips, glutes, hamstrings and core.

 What Size Kettlebell Should I Get?